-Rishi Sunak ‘over-promising’ on stopping small boats, senior Tories fear
+Rishi Sunak vow to ‘stop small boats’ doomed to fail, claim senior Conservatives

 Home Office figures show that Afghans are now the largest group of small boat migrants, having overtaken Albanians in the autumn.
 Although 98 per cent of Afghan asylum applications are granted, ministers have not ruled out sending them to Rwanda.

-Mr Sunak said the new powers would help fulfil his pledge to “stop the boats once and for all”, writing in the Mail on Sunday: “Make no mistake, if you come here illegally, you will not to be able to stay."

-Several Tory MPs demanded to know when the law would be brought forward, with former work and pensions secretary Esther McVey warning: “Time is of the essence.”
+A source close to ex-home secretary Priti Patel told the Mail on Sunday that the plan was merely “window dressing” which would get stuck in legal action.
+“It’s incredible that, having hyped up what they will do, they’ve not come up with anything remotely new, nor a game-changer.”

-Experts and charities have forecast that small boat crossings will continue to rise unless the government expands alternative routes.
+Experts, opposition MPs and charities have forecast that small boat crossings will continue to rise unless the government expands alternative routes.

 Stephen Kinnock, the shadow immigration minister, told The Independent: “For all the prime minister’s rhetoric, small boat crossings have sky-rocketed to double what they were at this point last year.